hyperledger/fabric/examples/e2e_cli/end-to-end.rst

     CHANNEL_NAME=abc TIMEOUT=1000 docker-compose -f docker-compose-cli.yaml up -d

-Wait, 30 seconds.
+Wait, 60 seconds or so.
 Behind the scenes, there are transactions being sent to the peers.
 Execute a ``docker ps`` to view your active containers.
 You should see an output identical to the following: